 From Fushimi Inari, the path to Arashiyama is easily navigated, creating a seamless connection between these two iconic destinations.
 The charming district of Arashiyama is known for its bamboo groves, historic temples and picturesque landscapes.
 The cycling route, although varied and diverse, is designed to be straightforward, ensuring that even those unfamiliar with Kyoto’s intricate network of streets can effortlessly find their way.

-In essence, the cycling route around HOTEL GRAPHY NEZU is not just a physical journey but a curated exploration of Kyoto’s multifaceted charm.
-Whether tracing the tranquil flow of the Kamo River by going north or biking south to immerse yourself in the spiritual tranquility of Fushimi Inari Shrine, each segment of the route adds layers to the tapestry of Kyoto’s cultural richness.
+In essence, the cycling route around The Millennials Kyoto is not just a physical journey but a curated exploration of Kyoto’s multifaceted charm.
+Whether tracing the tranquil flow of the Kamo River by going north or biking south to immerse yourself in the spiritual tranquility of Fushimi Inari Shrine, each segment of the route adds depth to your cultural experience in Kyoto.

 Click the button below to book your stay at The Millennials Kyoto.